30 Questions to Ask a Therapist During a Consultation

 Knowing the right questions to ask a therapist during initial consultations is an important part of your mental health journey.
 It’s better to do more research and preparation than not enough, so that you are empowered to find the best fit therapist for your needs and goals.

 If this feels overwhelming, don't worry!
 At Sage & Sunshine Therapy, I’m here to guide you every step of the way towards improved mental health.
-From dealing with anxiety or depression, grief or loss, work-related stress, or relationship challenges, there’s always a path to feeling better.
-Book a free, no-commitment consultation call today!
+From anxiety therapy to dealing with depression, grief or loss, work-related stress, or relationship challenges, there’s always a path to feeling better.
+Contact me to book a free, no-commitment consultation call today!

 Written by: Laura Jasen, LMHC, LPCC